ranpatterson/akstechbriefings/Ingress/demos/demo-2.md

 >
 >When you create a LoadBalancer service in AKS,
 >* Kubernetes will create the NodePort and ClusterIP abstractions.
->* Next it will create a new Azure Public IP Address resource and assign it to the Azure Load Balancer.
+>* Next, it will create a new Azure Public IP (PIP) Address resource and assign it to the Azure Load Balancer.
->* Finally it configures the Azure Load Balancer to route traffic received on the new IP Address and Port to a node in the AKS Cluster.
+>* Finally, it configures the Azure Load Balancer to route traffic received on the new IP Address and Port to a node in the AKS Cluster.

 ### Task 4: Validate
 In your browser navigate to the IP Address shown in **EXTERNAL-IP** column (*your IP Address will be different*)

   ![image3](content/d2image03.png)

-When the page displays it shows that traffic received on the public IP Address was routed to one of your **webapp** pods by the Azure Load Balancer.
+When the page displays, it shows that traffic received on the public IP Address was routed to one of your **webapp** pods by the Azure Load Balancer.
 The **webapp** pod sent traffic to the **demowebapi** ClusterIP service which then routed the traffic to one of the **demowebapi** pods and both pod names are displayed here.
-Refresh the page and the names should eventually change showing the load balance nature of the services.
+Refresh the page and the names should eventually change showing the services are routing traffic to different pods.

-### Task 5: Review Azure Load Balancer
+### Task 5: Review the Azure Load Balancer
 Review changes made to the Azure Load Balancer
   1. In the portal,  navigate to the **MC** namespace for your cluster (***mc_akstechbriefing_aks-briefing_eastus*** in my case) and select the Load Balancer named **kubernetes**
   1. Load Balancer -> Frontend IP Configuration and show the new **Public IP Address** added to the load balancer.
-  >NOTE: IP Address will match external IP Address on kubernetes Service
+  >NOTE: The IP Address will match the external IP Address on the kubernetes Service

   ![image4](content/d2image04.png)

-  3. Load Balancer -> Load Balancing Rules.
+  3. **Load Balancer -> Load Balancing Rules**.
 Review rule added for **webapp-svc**
-  1. Load Balancer -> Health Probe.
+  1. **Load Balancer -> Health Probe**.
 Review health probe automatically created for **webapp-svc**
+  1. **Load Balancer -> Backend Pool**.

 ### Task 6: Annotations
-  Add a dns label annotation
+  Add an annotation to configure a DNS label

   Modify the file `loadbalancer-service.yaml` and add the `service.beta.kubernetes.io/azure-dns-label-name` annotation

-  >NOTE: Replace `abc-mydomain` with a unique string to prevent duplicates
+  >NOTE: Replace ***abc-mydomain*** with a unique string to prevent duplicates

   ```yaml
   metadata: